Acne impacts millions of lives negatively all across the globe

 Acne is associated with diminished quality of life, lower self-esteem and even suicide attempts.
 The social, psychological, and emotional impairment that can result from acne has been reported to be similar to that associated with epilepsy, asthma, diabetes, and arthritis.
 The problem does not go unnoticed or without remedies, but they are not sufficient or efficient enough, and the different treatments come with problems ranging from antibiotic resistance to skin irritation.

-GlobalData estimates the 2012 pharmacological therapy sales for acne to a total of approximately $2.3B across the six major pharmaceutical markets: the US, France, Germany, Italy, Spain, and the UK.
-The US contributes with 91 percent and an estimated $2.1B in acne therapy sales in 2012.
+GlobalData estimates the 2016 pharmacological therapy sales for acne to a total of approximately $2.9B across the seven major pharmaceutical markets: the US, France, Germany, Italy, Spain, UK, and Japan.
+The US contributes with 90 percent and an estimated $2.6B in acne therapy sales in 2016.

 The reason behind inflammatory acne still not clear